-Although actress @sarahjessicaparker beautifully pulled off a seafoam tulle skirt off on Insta, I feel a little silly wearing it at this point.
-Among the clothes I'll never retire?
+Although actress @sarahjessicaparker beautifully pulled off a seafoam tulle skirt on Insta, I feel a little silly wearing it at this point.
+Among the clothes that I'll never retire?
 Sophisticated silk and satin pieces, like this silk-crepe number.

 Ditched: Low-Rise Jeans and Leggings

 I don't find low-rise jeans and leggings to be all that flattering on anyone, but back when they were cool, I wore them anyway.
 Luckily, I think high risers are here to stay.
 And my outfits are so much better for it.